chrsdietz/Documentation/_ios/quick-start.markdown

  *  SystemConfiguration.framework

 # Basic Usage
-In addition to these basic usage instructions, please see the complementary the example code.
+In addition to these basic usage instructions, please see the example code.

 ## Implement the Delegate